deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Must have been the *Huh*.
 No wonder we've been acting like a pair of hyperthyroid quarterbacks."
 Julian told him.

-"Fortunately…" Kirk said, touching something cold to his arm. "…It's an easy fix.
+"Fortunately..."
+Kirk said, touching something cold to his arm. "...It's an easy fix.
 There.
 You should be back to normal in a couple of hours."

 "What about you?"
 Lewis asked of Kirk.
 "You played with that thing too."

 "And indeed, my own hormonal balance is off."
 Kirk agreed.

 Allison was leaning against the wall with her arms folded.
 "Really?
-I've not noticed you acting differently…?" she said.
+I've not noticed you acting differently...?" she said.

 "Human and Rrrtktktkp'ch brains are very different.
 Still, I suspect I too would have begun to show behavioral changes before long."